 Test it: Involve a 3rd party

-Always test your navigation design with any person who has used Internet before.
-You might want to bring in people who were not related to the design process to test it.
-Observe their preferences when they navigate through your site and analyze the time it took for them to find the pages that they were lookign for.
+Always test your navigation design with anyone who has used the Internet before.
+You might want to bring in people unrelated to the design process to test it.
+Observe their preferences when they navigate through your site and analyze the time it took for them to find the pages that they were looking for.

 For better accuracy, involve more people, collect the data, analyze and summarize it for a better fit.
 Do an after-test survey if it is necessary.
 You may get some unexpected ideas and input that would otherwise go undetected without this test run.

 Read more on how to get better user feedback for your website

 To be consistent with your content and navigation, provide some context for website users to find things they need quickly.
 You can place small icons related to the content you link to or short descriptions to give an overview of what the page is about.

 My Own Bike uses simple icons to give users more information about what they can find in certain subpage.